 Though Father Tim dislikes change, he dislikes retirement even more.
 As he and Cynthia gear up for a year-long ministry across the state line, a series of events sends shock waves through his faith—and the whole town of Mitford.

-In A New Song, Mitford’s longtime Episcopal priest, Father Tim, retires.
-However, new challenges and adventures await when he agrees to serve as interim minister of a small church on Whitecap Island.
+Mitford’s longtime Episcopal priest, Father Tim, has retired.
+But new challenges and adventures await when he agrees to serve as interim minister of a small church on Whitecap Island.
 He and his wife, Cynthia, soon find that Whitecap has its own unforgettable characters: a church organist with a mysterious past, a lovelorn bachelor placing personal ads, a mother battling paralyzing depression.
-They also find that Mitford is never far away when circumstances “back home” keep their phone ringing off the hook.
-In this fifth novel of the beloved series, fans old and new will discover that a trip to Mitford and Whitecap is twice as good for the soul.
+Whitecap has more than its fair share of challenges, but in the end, Father Tim and Cynthia find that Mitford is never far away when circumstances back home keep their phone ringing off the hook…

 The first novel in #1 New York Times bestselling author Jan Karon’s beloved series set in America’s favorite small town: Mitford.